SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-contactlist-component.md

 title: Module 4&#58; Creating the ContactList Component
 ---

-In this module, you create a Lightning Component responsible for displaying the list of contacts and you use the ContactList component to the QuickContacts component.
+In this module, you create a Lightning Component responsible for displaying the list of contacts and you add the ContactList component to the QuickContacts component.

 ## What you will learn
 - Use component attributes